 Address: 6350 Woerner Temple Road, Dublin, OH 43017

 Time needed: How much time do you have?
 Seriously, you could spend days at this attraction and never see everything.
-Allow yourself an hour- two minimum for a very condensed tour.
+Allow yourself a one-and-a-half to two-hour minimum for a very condensed tour.

 Address: 1100 Spaatz St, Dayton, OH 45431